- Campus Offices

 The following guidelines are used to assist our program advisor in the evaluation of your MLT educational background:

-- A MLT graduate from a NAACLS accredited institution will be eligible to transfer up to 60 semester credits (depending on curriculum completed).
+- A MLT graduate from a NAACLS accredited institution will be eligible to transfer all applicable credits (depending on curriculum completed).

 - Transfer credits may allow the waiver of several science courses in the professional curriculum.